remotesensinginfo/rsgislib/doc/python/source/about.rst

 NOTE, some commands use `RIOS <http://www.rioshome.org>`_ and therefore you might also need to set the `environmental variables for RIOS <http://www.rioshome.org/en/latest/environmentvars.html>`_ to ensure all images are outputted within the options you require.

+**RSGISLib Version 5 - how different is it?**

+In 2021 we have undertaken a significant updated to RSGISLib which as resulted in RSGISLib version 5.0.
+This version will break existing RSGISLib based code as some function and variables names have change and other functions have moved modules and some deleted.

+These changes were required to support the future growth on the library and remove old and redundant code.
+As part of these change we have implemented unit testing on the RSGISLib function, which should help maintain the code quality going forward.
+This has also enabled us to implement continuous integration so these tests are run every commit.

+The dependencies of RSGISLib has also been reduced which should make future maintenance easier as well.